varnishcache/varnish-cache/doc/sphinx/reference/varnishtest.rst

 file             File to use as a script

-Macro definitions that can be overridden.

-varnishd         Path to varnishd to use [varnishd]

 If `TMPDIR` is set in the environment, varnishtest creates temporary `vtc.*` directories for each test in `$TMPDIR`, otherwise in `/tmp`.